priv-kweihmann/meta-dca/README.md

 ## Requirements

-You need the following layers to use *meta-dca*
+You need the following to use *meta-dca*

 - [clang](https://github.com/kraj/meta-clang)
 - [meta-sca](https://github.com/priv-kweihmann/meta-sca)